 You’ll learn everything you need to know to create your regulation-sized pickleball court.
 We use the size recommended by the official United States of America Pickleball Association.

 If you’re looking for a beginner’s guide on pickleball check out, Pickleball Strategy: Complete Beginner’s Guide!

 The sport of pickleball has specific regulations regarding the size of the court.
-If you want to design a pickleball court, you’ll need to ensure proper measurements.
+If you want to design a pickleball court, you’ll need to ensure proper pickleball court measurements.
 Improperly sized courts can be ineligible for playing pickleball.

-According to the USAPA (United States of America Pickleball Association), a regulation size pickleball court has to be a rectangle that’s 20 feet wide and 44 feet long, which is the same size as a badminton course.
+According to the USAPA (United States of America Pickleball Association), a regulation size pickleball court has to be a rectangle that’s 20 feet wide and 44 feet long, which is the same size as a badminton court.

 This size court allows for single teams (2 players going against each other) or for groups of two (four people total – 2 per side).

 Pickleball may have the same size court as badminton, but the net requirements are different.
 The pickleball game requires the net to be lower, at 36 inches on the ends, and 34 inches at the center.

 In addition to the court size for gameplay, it is also a recommendation that you provide adequate room for the out-of-bounds area.

 The pickleball court size should be 24 feet wide by 54 feet long, including the sidelines and end courts (all out of bound areas).